vg-json-data/sm-json-data/enemies/enemies-readme.md

 * _powerBomb_

 ### dims
+An object describing the dimensions of the enemy.
+Contains the following properties:
+* _h_: "The height of the enemy in pixels.
-This is the width and height of the enemy in pixels.
+* _w_: "The width of the enemy in pixels.

 ### farmable
 Indicates whether this enemy respawns, making it farmable without having to reset the room.